-Oregon's electric energy industry restructuring plan, implemented on March 1, 2002, provides all of PGE's commercial and industrial customers direct access to competing energy suppliers.
-The RVM document filed by the Company with the OPUC on April 1, 2003 includes proposed changes that will facilitate the ability of such customers to make decisions related to direct access service and electricity pricing options.
-Residential and small business customers can continue to purchase electricity from a "portfolio" of rate options that include a basic service rate, a time of use rate, and renewable resource rates.
+Oregon's electric energy industry restructuring plan, implemented on March 1, 2002, provides all of PGE's commercial and industrial customers direct access to competing Energy Service Suppliers (ESS).
+The RVM document filed by the Company with the OPUC in April 2003 included changes that facilitate the ability of such customers to make decisions related to direct access service and electricity pricing options.
+There are currently four ESS's registered to transact business with PGE, with none currently serving customers.